 |U||Unsatisfactory work.
 Applicable to noncredit courses and to some specified credit courses.|

 |W||Withdrawal.
 (See Withdrawal Policy.)|

 |X||Excused absence from examination.
 Assigned by the instructor when a student completes all course requirements except the final examination.
 The final grade becomes an F unless the examination is completed by the time of the announced deferred examination date at the beginning of the semester of next regular enrollment of the student.
 (See Examinations and UAH calendar).
 Time schedule permits a student to take only one examination on this date.
 If a student receives more than one grade of X, he or she should make arrangements directly with other instructors for additional make-up examinations.|

 Change of Grade

 When it is believed that a grading error may have occurred, a student is permitted a maximum of one semester from the date a grade is assigned to request a change of course grade.
-Grades submitted to the Office of Student Records can normally be changed only by submission by the instructor on a Change of Grade form containing a written explanation of the error.
-The Change of Grade form must be approved by the department chair and received in the Office of Student Records no later than two semesters from the date the original grade was assigned.
+Grades submitted to the Office of the Registrar can normally be changed only by submission by the instructor on a Change of Grade form containing a written explanation of the error.
+The Change of Grade form must be approved by the department chair and received in the Office of the Registrar no later than two semesters from the date the original grade was assigned.